Photo by Kristen Kearns

 Suggested Uses: Prairie Mimosa is native to upland prairies.
 This unusual plant is great for restoration purposes and one for the plant collector!
 It has fine-textured, feathery foliage and white flowers that resemble that of a Mimosa Tree.
 This wildflower is attractive to butterflies and birds are fond of the seeds.
 It is a deep-rooted, drought tolerant legume.

 Native Range: Native to the southern Great Plains.
 Minnesota is at the northern edge of its range but it is still hardy in USDA Zone 4.

 Pollinators/Habitat: Attractive to butterflies and is the host plant for Northern and Southern Cloudywing Skipper butterflies.
 It has a very high protein content and is desirable forage for wildlife and livestock.
 Birds will eat the seeds.

 Flowers: Flower heads are small, about 1/2″ across and contain about 50 tiny flowers each.

 Leaves: The leaves are doubly divided into tiny leaflets.

 More Information: This plant is also related to the Sensitive Plant.
-The one that children like to touch and watch the leaves fold up, instantaneously.
+The leaves fold up instantaneously when touched.
 The Prairie Mimosa will fold up slowly after being touched and folds it’s leaves up at night for conservation purposes!